How to Avoid Election Season Scams

 2. No candidate is going to pay your utilities

-Another favorite of 2012 election con artists is the, "President Obama wants to pay your utility bill," scam.
+Another favorite election con artists is the, "President Obama wants to pay your utility bill," scam.
 You may be told via text message, flier, door-to-door solicitation, phone call, or social media that Obama has pledged to give you credits towards paying your utility bills.
 Scammers will ask for your bank routing and Social Security number so they can send the credits directly to your bank account.
 If this sounds too good to be true, that's because it is.
 Bill paying is not part of Obama's election platform and victims of this scam are hit with the double whammy of falsely believing their bills have been paid, while simultaneously putting themselves at high risk for identity fraud.

 3. Not all fundraising calls are created equal